 Baltimore jury awards $229.6M in medical malpractice lawsuit

-BALTIMORE (AP) — A jury in Baltimore has awarded $229.6 million to a woman and her daughter in a medical malpractice lawsuit alleging the child suffered a brain injury at birth.
+BALTIMORE (AP) — A jury in Baltimore has awarded $229.6 million to a woman and her young daughter in a medical malpractice lawsuit that alleged the child suffered a brain injury at birth that requires around-the-clock care.

-The Baltimore Sun reports the jury returned the verdict against Johns Hopkins Bayview Medical Center Monday.

-The lawsuit claimed Byrom, who had preeclampsia, declined a C-section because doctors erroneously told her the baby would die or suffer brain damage.
+The case centered on the mother's decision to forgo a C-section when at 25 weeks of gestation she was admitted nearly five years ago to the Baltimore hospital with severe preeclampsia, a pregnancy complication characterized by high blood pressure.
+Lawyers for Erica Byrom, who was 16 at the time, argued she declined that delivery method — the safest under her conditions — because doctors erroneously told her the baby would die or suffer brain damage.

+The lawsuit stated doctors induced labor on Oct.
+23, 2014.
+Byrom's attorneys said she was in labor for 22 hours, but the baby's brain did not receive enough oxygen during that time.
+Zubida was diagnosed with cerebral palsy and requires constant care.
+She also suffers from microcephaly, a condition in which the head is smaller than normal, along with seizures and significant pain, according to the lawsuit.

-Defense attorneys argued the injury to the baby occurred after Byrom "tied (the hospital's) proverbial hands" regarding the delivery method.
+During the two-week trial, attorneys for the hospital told the jury of five men and one woman that the doctors were not negligent.
+The Baltimore Sun reported the attorneys in court records argued that doctors were prevented from performing a C-section and that the child's injury occurred after Byrom "tied (the hospital's) proverbial hands" regarding the delivery method.

+The mother and daughter live in Fort Washington.
+Their lawyers said in a statement that they are pleased the jury "sought to make sure that Zubida's medical care was covered for the rest of her life."

 Information from: The Baltimore Sun, http://www.baltimoresun.com